IM-consulting/lv-cap/README.md

 <a name="cleanup"></a>
 ### lvcap.cleanupSubs()
-Unsubscribe and remove callbacks from all MQTT subscriptions made via [`lvcap.subscribe()`](#subscribe).
+Manually unsubscribe and remove callbacks from all MQTT subscriptions made via [`lvcap.subscribe()`](#subscribe).

 <a name="config"></a>